AkshatReddy/EVSE_ATTACK_CLASSIFICATION/README.md

 # EVSE Attack Classification using Machine Learning

-This project focuses on detecting and classifying cyberattacks on Electric Vehicle Supply Equipment (EVSE) using supervised machine learning techniques.
-The goal is to enhance the security of EV infrastructure by identifying malicious activity within charging networks through machine learning models trained on network traffic data.
+This project focuses on detecting and classifying cyberattacks on Electric Vehicle Supply Equipment (EVSE) using supervised machine learning and deep learning techniques.
+The goal is to enhance the security of EV infrastructure by identifying malicious activity within charging networks through machine learning and deep learning models trained on network traffic data.

 ## 📁 Project Structure